-Clay has had the privilege to work with some of the best concrete skatepark builders in the business, and has worked as a designer, fundraiser, builder, and general skatepark advocate for projects of all sizes.
-Here are a few of the projects he's proud to have been a part of:
+Clay has had the joy of working with some of the best concrete skatepark builders in the business, and has worked as a designer, fundraiser, builder, and general skatepark advocate for projects of all sizes.
+Here are a few of the projects he's proud to have been a part of outside of South Dakota:

 Mill Valley CA

-If you're inspired by our efforts and would like to get involved, please consider making a donation or spreading the word to a friend.
+If you're inspired by our efforts, please consider making a donation or spreading the word to a friend.

 If you have any questions, please visit the contact page and contact Clay directly.